rdkcentral/rdkv-halif-wifi/docs/pages/Wifi_halSpec.md

 <!-- @todo Wi-Fi HAL should not be responsible for persisting Wi-Fi roaming controls.
 This should be done from outside the Wi-Fi HAL.
 In next phase -->

-These configurations must persist across reboots and device software upgrades/downgrades.
-A warehouse/factory reset must clear these configurations.
+These configurations should persist across reboots and device software upgrades/downgrades.
+A warehouse/factory reset should clear these configurations.
+Also by calling `wifi_clearSSIDInfo()` the `Wi-Fi` configuration parameters will be cleared.

 ## Non-functional requirements